Pretty-Good-Freedom-Tech/documents/products.md

 The Brainstorm suite of products provides the user with:

 `
 a personalized Nostr Knowledge Graph curated with the assistance of one's trusted, extended community.
 To do this, Brainstorm keeps track of your Grapevine.
-The Grapevine identifies who is the most trustworthy, in any given context, to help you curate content, facts, and information.
+Your Grapevine identifies who is the most trustworthy, in any given context, to help you curate content, facts, and information.
 `

 # 1. Brainstorm: Grapevine